j178/leetgo/README.md

 [Good First Issues](https://github.com/j178/leetgo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are a good place to start, and you can also check out some [Help Wanted](https://github.com/j178/leetgo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues.

+If you want to add local testing support for a new language, please refer to [#112](https://github.com/j178/leetgo/issues/112).

 Before submitting a PR, please run `golangci-lint run --fix` to fix lint errors.